GoEco > Africa > South Africa > Penguin and Marine Bird Sanctuary

 Program Highlights:

-Your Schedule at a Glance (Minimum six-week commitment):
+Your Schedule at a Glance (Minimum four-week commitment):

 Arrival Day, Monday: Arrive at Port Elizabeth International Airport (PLZ).
 You will be picked up by the local team and taken to settle in to the accommodations.
-If there is time, volunteers will embark on a city tour of Port Elizabeth.
+If arriving early, volunteers will embark on a city tour of Port Elizabeth.
 Volunteers will receive an introduction before dinner.

-Days 1-3, Tuesday-Thursday: Rewarding volunteer work.
-Volunteers will work at the sanctuary 8:00 AM – 4:00 PM.
+Days 1-4, Tuesday-Friday: Rewarding volunteer work.
+Volunteers will work at the sanctuary 8:00 AM – 5:00 PM.
 Volunteers on this project will be involved in an array of tasks, from direct care of the animals to assisting with daily tasks around the sanctuary itself.
 Volunteers may be involved in office work, such as administrative tasks; physical tasks such as cleaning and feeding the animals and even hospitality work, such as assisting with group tours and educating visitors.

 Days 5-6, Saturday-Sunday: This project runs 7 days a week and volunteers are expected to be available on weekends.
-Here, they will have 2 days off during the week instead of the weekend.
+Volunteers have 2 days off during the week instead of the weekend.

 What’s Included